Everest Base Camp Trek – 15 Days

 Everest Base Camp Trek Difficulty

 A 15-day Everest Base Camp Trek is moderate amongst the Himalayas compared to the Manaslu trek and the Annapurna Trek.
-It takes about 130 km (15 days long) to trek from Lukla to the Everest Base Camp and back.
+It takes about 130 km (15 days) to trek from Lukla to the Everest Base Camp and back.
 Many trekkers find it strenuous.
 If you are reasonably fit, go for the fine weather.

 However, a 5-8-hour daily hike above 2000 m can disbalance your fitness.
 Nevertheless, the kicker is Kala Patthar at 5,545 meters.
 Expect rocky, up-and-down terrain and all uphill from Phakding to Namche Bazaar at 3440 m.

 Above 5000 meters altitude, the weather is unpredictable, so it's better to be ready for it.
 Remember, the temperatures are freezing, and many tourists have symptoms of altitude sickness.
-Some people already notice the effects of altitude above 3000 m and some by 4000 m.
+Some people already notice the effects of altitude above 3000 m, and some by 4000 m.
 Reincorporating additional days to the itinerary to allow for acclimatization is even better.

 Altitude Sickness and Remedies